Applying to Med/PA School, Medical Careers

 Applying to pre-med school takes more than simply having top grades and competitive test scores.
 Extracurriculars can help distinguish pre-med applicants during the admissions process and show they are passionate about the medical field.
 The pre-health track is incredibly competitive no matter the school you apply to, and these activities demonstrate a commitment to medical studies beyond the classroom.

-Of course, not every extracurricular will make sense for pre-med students who are serious about gaining experience.
-The best noncollegiate activities for these students are ones that help them practice and refine the AAMC competencies that we discuss in more detail here.
+Not every extracurricular will make sense for pre-med students who are serious about gaining experience.
+The best non-collegiate activities for these students are ones that help them practice and refine the AAMC competencies that we discuss in more detail here.
+All of us here at Atlantis certainly care a lot about making the most of pre-med extracurricular time, which is why we designed our shadowing abroad programs in a way to make the most of a few weeks.

 With so many extracurricular activities to choose from, we realize it can be difficult to narrow it down to the few that can resonate with admissions the most (and fit into your demanding schedule).
 We believe that by understanding what activities pre-med students at ivy league universities are doing right now, you can better understand which ones schools value in general (but always remember that the extracurriculars you choose must also be enjoyable for you).